Our days are so busy we forget life is all about choices. Many small decisions each day can lead you on to a healthy life-or not. It’s up to you.

 How to apply this to your health and fitness?
 You can choose health and choose to exercise regularly.
 On the flip side, you can also choose not to lead a healthy lifestyle or not to exercise.
 This is where the “pause and reflect” strategy comes into play.
 Every choice has a reaction and a consequence.

-A great example is the choices made by middle aged parents with demanding careers filled with shift work.
+A great example is the choices made by parents with demanding careers filled with shift work.
 I have had clients in this scenario.
 They make choices all day long that affect their lifestyle.
 They have a family, full time jobs and work long shifts that challenge every part of their being.
 It is a hectic life that wreaks havoc on their body, stress levels and appetite.
 This lifestyle may not appear conducive to healthy eating or regular exercise.
 But with each obstacle there is a choice: to continue on as before, or to make changes to overcome these stressors.

 You can make a host of choices: To map out your week by planning your grocery list to include plenty of fruits and vegetables, whole grains and lean protein.
 To prepare lunches to take to work with you.
 To break up your exercise efforts into 15 minute increments.
 To draw on your support systems to help you with child care and emotional support.
 Or you can choose to do none of these things, and therefore live an unhealthy life.